LibraryCarpentry/lc-compendium-packaging/_episodes/04-special.md

 Practice makes better.
 The more you exercise the better practices being exposed in the episodes, the more it will become engrained and natural to do.
 Here is another opportunity to put into practice what has been learned about READMEs, their functionality and importance.

-> ## Balancing Reproducibility with Proper Data Sharing Procedures
+> ## Discussion: Balancing Reproducibility with Proper Data Sharing Procedures
 >
 > As you learned in Lesson 1 from the definitions of empirical, statistical, and computational reproducibility, the factors needed to achieve reproducibility varies depending on the research context.
 In each of the scenarios below, consider how the researcher might balance their goals in making their work reproducible while adhering to proper procedures around restricted materials.
 >